my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

     <style>
       /* Whatever that is inside this <style> tag is all styling for your markup / content structure.
-      /* The . with the boxed represents that it is a class */ .boxed {
+      /* The . with the boxed represents that it is a class */ /* this is only for proper styling in VS Code Preview */ .boxed {
         background: #FFFAEE;
         color: black;